WaterLily-jl/WaterLily-Examples/README.md

 Simulation((512,384), (1,0), 32; body, perdir=(2,))
 ```

 Additionally, the flag `exitBC=true` can be passed to the `Simulation` function to enable convective boundary conditions.
-This will apply a 1D convective exit in the __`x`__ direction (there is not way to change this at the moment).
+This will apply a 1D convective exit in the __`x`__ direction (currently, only the `x` direction is supported for the convective outlet BC).
 The `exitBC` flag is set to `false` by default.
-In this case, the boundary condition is set to the corresponding value of the `u_BC` vector you specified when constructing the `Simulation`.
+In this case, the boundary condition is set to the corresponding value of the `u_BC` vector specified when constructing the `Simulation`.

 ```julia
 using WaterLily